Versatile audio-visual learning for emotion recognition: Experimental Settings

 \subsection{Acoustic and Visual Features}

-Our acoustic feature extractor is based on the ``wav2vec2-large-robust" architecture \cite{Hsu_2021_2}, which has shown superior recognition performance compared to other variants of the Wav2vec2.0 model \cite{Baevski_2020}, as demonstrated in the study by Wagner \etal \cite{Wagner_2022}.
+For the CREMA-D and MSP-IMPROV corpora, we have access to the raw videos and audio recordings, so we can extract audio and visual features.
+Our acoustic feature extractor is based on the ``wav2vec2-large-robust" architecture \cite{Hsu_2021_2}, which has shown superior emotion recognition performance compared to other variants of the Wav2vec2.0 model \cite{Baevski_2020}, as demonstrated in the study by Wagner \etal \cite{Wagner_2022}.
 The downstream head of our model consists of two fully connected layers with 1,024 nodes, layer normalization, and \emph{rectified linear unit} (ReLU) activation function, followed by a linear output layer with three nodes for predicting emotional attribute scores (arousal, dominance, and valence).
 We import the pre-trained ``wav2vec2-large-robust" model from the Hugging Face library \cite{Wolf_2019}.
+We use this wav2vec2 model specifically pre-trained for emotion recognition tasks before its integration to ensure the representations used are optimal for emotion recognition.
 We aggregate the output of the transformer encoder using average pooling and feed them to the downstream head.
 To regularize the model and prevent overfitting, we utilize dropout with a rate of $p=0.5$ applied to all hidden layers.
 To fine-tune the model, we use the training set of the MSP-Podcast corpus (release of v1.10) \cite{Lotfian_2019_3}.
 The ADAM optimizer \cite{Kingma_2014_2} is employed with a learning rate set to 0.0001.
 We update the model with mini-batches of 32 utterances for 10 epochs.
-With the fine-tuned ``wav2vec2-large-robust” model, we extract frame-level representations from the given audio, which are then used as the acoustic features.
+With the fine-tuned ``wav2vec2-large-robust” model, we extract acoustic representations with a 25ms window size and a 20 ms stride from the given audio, which are then used as the acoustic features.
+This strategy creates 50 frames per second.